mmhdbw/webminal-tutorials/Lesson1.md

 	$ mkdir -vp dir2/dir3/dir4

 The "-p" option will create all of the parent directories for "dir4".
-In this case,it created
+In this case, it created

 	dir2/
 	dir2/dir3/